|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 In January 1943, assigned to 2nd Lt.
-Herbert T. Kurz at Topeka Airfield.
+Herbert T. Kurz at Topeka Airfield in Kansas.
 A month later, at Hamilton Field, this B-24 was nicknamed "The Green Hornet" below the cockpit in white paint.
 Assigned to the 7th Air Force, 11th Bombardment Group, 98th Bombardment Squadron.

 The regular crew consisted of:

 During March 1943 at Hickam Field modified at the Hawaiian Air Depot (HAD) moving the tail turret to the nose and adding antennas, giving it the appearance of a B-24J.